tjasad/CBLBs/README.md

 * [```robustness/robustness_analysis.py```](/robustness/robustness_analysis.py): visualize and analyse the results of the obtained viable parameter space.

 ## Requirements
-Before running the code the following libraries should be installed
+You should install the following libraries before running the code
 * `DEAP`
 * `multiprocessing`
 * `SciPy`